Meet EPA Scientist John Wambaugh, Ph.D.

 What research are you doing at the EPA?

-I am a Project Lead for the Rapid Exposure and Dosimetry Project, the home of ExpoCast.
-We’re exposed to thousands and thousands of chemicals, so how do we decide which chemical that we need to study next?
-It’s what is known as prioritization—if we’ve got the resources to intensely study five chemicals next year, statistics allow you to identify which chemicals should be studied next.
+I am an output lead within the Exposure Forecasting or “ExpoCast” Project.
+We’re potentially exposed to thousands and thousands of chemicals, so how do we decide which chemical that we need to study next?
+It’s what is known as prioritization—if we’ve got the resources to intensely study five chemicals next year, we try to help you to identify which chemicals should be studied next.
+ExpoCast tries to predict which chemicals we are more likely to come into contact with.
+Because monitoring is expensive, for many chemicals we need to make informed guesses about what we should be looking for.
+To screen through thousands of chemicals we use tools like in vitro experiments and machine learning to fill in the gaps.
 It is kind of the way that Netflix might use an algorithm to select recommended movies.
 If you watched fifteen action movies last month, Netflix might recommend another action movie.
-Using this same principle, if a new and untested chemical is similar to another chemical with hazardous properties, it seems more important to invest resources into further testing that chemical.
+Using this same principle, if a new and untested chemical is similar to another chemical with hazardous properties or high exposure, it seems more important to invest resources into further testing that chemical.

 How does your science matter?

 The models we develop are a way of assuring that we are spending EPA research dollars most effectively and studying the “right” things, rather than alphabetical order or random selections.
 The goal, as we continue to improve on our models, is to make sure that we are selecting the chemicals that are most important to public health.

 When did you first know you wanted to be a scientist?